T.J. Hockenson Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Matchup vs. Pittsburgh

-- The Steelers have the NFL's 15th-ranked pass defense this season, giving up 260.6 yards per game through the air.
+- This week Hockenson will face the NFL's 15th-ranked pass defense (260.6 yards allowed per game).

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked sixth in the NFL.
+- The Steelers have given up 12 passing TDs this year (1.5 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In his Week 8 game against the Eagles, Hockenson was targeted 11 times and recorded 10 catches for 89 yards.
+- In his Week 8 outing against the Eagles, Hockenson was targeted 11 times, totaling 89 yards on 10 receptions.

 Hockenson's Detroit Teammates